LocalSqsSnsMessaging 0.6.4

 All actions in this library that depend on delays or timeouts use the TimeProvider

-to control time.
-So you can also take advantage of this feature with features like visibility timeouts.
+to control time, so you can also take advantage of this feature with features like visibility timeouts.

 Product | Versions Compatible and additional computed target framework versions. |